atapas/promiviz/Readme.md

 # 🦄 What are the future enhancements?
 Here are some of the future enhancements planned:
 - Schedule a promise to resolve/reject after a delay with a custom message.
-- Ability to add more promises(beyond the three out-of-the-boxes).
+- Ability to add more promises (beyond the three out-of-the-boxes).
 - Ability to run customized examples from the app.
 - Ability to run the promises in a loop to showcase the loop-related use-cases.
 - Persist a history of promise runs.
 - Persist logs across sessions.
 - More themes.
 # 🍔 Built With
-Well, I built this app with the following technologies:
+I built this app with the following technologies:
 - HTML
 - CSS
 - (Plain New) JavaScript